Song-of-the-Week/SongOfTheWeekInfra/README.md

     * Manually upload the secrets to the public and private secrets

 * Manually register domain in Route53.
 You will need to access that in the `network/r53.tf` file
+* * Add this domain to Systems Manager Parameter store at /route53/domain

 * Manually register your AWS SES domain.
 Place it in /email/send-from-address as a string in Systems Manager Parameter Store.